 Upcoming goals of cripple (short term):

-• Online Shop — Updating our shop experience and hosting work by other disabled artists and designers, soon to be located under Things, located below.
+• Updating *Things*—a space to host work by other disabled artists and designers.
 Many of these items will also be free for digital download.

-• Purchasing a 3D printer — Hosting an online archive of 3D mobility devices that can be downloaded for free and printed by the user or to be printed in house at cripple and mailed to individuals who need these tools.
+• Hosting an online archive of free 3D mobility devices that can be downloaded and printed by the user.

 Upcoming goals of cripple (long term):